 SDO_GEOM.SDO_AREA(geom[, tolerance])

-The return value is of the NUMBER type, indicating the planar area of the geometry object, with the unit consistent with the linear unit of the SRS where the geometry object is located.
+The return value is of the NUMBER type, representing the planar area of the geometry object, with the unit consistent with the linear unit of the SRS in which the geometry object is located.

 Here is an example: